 Summer & Winter ride Tip

 If you are going to ride this in the summer, check the wind speed before planning your ride.
 Winds in The Dalles come from the NW and can be really brutal along some of the Oregon side roads.
-Winds of 20mph are not unusual and they suck when riding into them.
+Winds of 20mph are not unusual.

-In winter, check the snow levels at the top of Dalles mountain road (mile point 13) it can be impassable, its only about 2000- 2400 ft, but the backside of the mountain gets wind and snow.
+In winter, it gets really cold in The Dalles and check the snow levels at the top of Dalles Mountain road (mile point 13) it can be impassable, its only about 2000- 2400 ft, but the backside of the mountain gets wind and snow.